jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

   `data: =@ctx.datasources.customers.{"id":id, "firstName":firstName, "lastName":lastName, "companyName":companyName}[]`
 - Using JSONata expressions can further simplify updating mutiple records, for example, using the following expression will update all records in the customer list to Bronze.
   `data: =ctx.datasources.customers ~> | $ | { "customerType": "Bronze "} |`
-  See the <a href="https://docs.jsonata.org/other-operators#-------transform" target="_blank">Jsonata transform operator</a> for more information.
+  See the [Jsonata transform operator](https://docs.jsonata.org/other-operators#-------transform) for more information.

 ## Scenario